tylim88/FireCaller/README.md

 ## Calling

-**FireCaller never throw**, all error is catch and return as object <-- we choose this pattern because it is impossible to type-safe rejected promise.
+**FireCaller never throw**, all error is caught and return as object.
+We choose this pattern because it is impossible to type-safe rejected promise.

 By checking the value of the `code`, you know how to deal with them